Voting on Public Goods: Citizens vs Shareholders

 Abstract

 We study the interplay between a "one person-one vote" political system and a "one share-one vote" corporate governance regime.
 If shareholders push firms for more pro-social policies, political backlash may arise, undoing ESG initiatives.
-In a frictionless economy, shareholder democracy becomes irrelevant: the political system fully offsets shareholder influence.
+If public policy is frictionless, shareholder democracy becomes irrelevant: the political system fully offsets shareholder influence.
 With public policy frictions, pro-social corporations can mitigate regulatory shortcomings and enhance corporate public goods provision.
 Nevertheless, shareholder democracy can hurt citizens due to the representation problem: it favors the preferences of the wealthy.
-Investor diversification, pass-through voting, and lobbying have important implications for these trade-offs of shareholder democracy.
+Investor diversification, pass-through voting, and corporate greenwashing have important implications for these trade-offs of shareholder democracy.